mrnawaf30/mrnawaf30/README.md

 ## 👨‍💻 About Me

-I am **Nawaf Khalil**, a passionate **IT Engineer** and **Full-Stack Developer** with hands-on experience in software development, cloud computing, technical support, networking, and modern IT solutions.
+I am **Nawaf AL-Hagmi**, a passionate **IT Engineer** and **Full-Stack Developer** with hands-on experience in software development, cloud computing, technical support, networking, and modern IT solutions.

 I specialize in building scalable web and mobile applications using **Flutter**, **ASP.NET Core**, **Supabase**, **SQL**, and cloud technologies.
 I also have practical experience in **IT infrastructure**, **troubleshooting**, **system administration**, and **CCTV systems installation**.